 It is a diversified fund that primarily invests in fixed interest and equity income-generating securities.

-Minimum recommended investment timeframe Four years.
+Four years.

 The New Zealand Official Cash Rate plus 2.5% (after the base fund fee but before tax and before the performance fee).